VMware Workspace ONE and Horizon Reference Architecture Overview

 Figure 6: Workspace ONE Intelligence Overview

-With Horizon, VMware offers simplicity, security, speed, and scale in delivering on-premises virtual desktops and applications with cloud-like economics and elasticity of scale.
-With this latest release, customers can now enjoy key features such as:
+With Horizon 8, VMware offers simplicity, security, speed, and scale in delivering on-premises virtual desktops and applications with cloud-like economics and elasticity of scale.

-Horizon allows components of a desktop or RDSH server to be decoupled and managed independently in a centralized manner, yet reconstituted on demand to deliver a personalized user workspace when needed.
-Horizon is supported with both on-premises and cloud-based Horizon deployments, providing a unified and consistent management platform regardless of your deployment topology.
+Horizon 8 allows components of a desktop or RDSH server to be decoupled and managed independently in a centralized manner yet reconstituted on demand to deliver a personalized user workspace when needed.
+Horizon 8 is supported with both on-premises and cloud-based Horizon deployments, providing a unified and consistent management platform regardless of your deployment topology.
 This approach provides several key benefits, including simplified desktop and RDSH image management, faster delivery and maintenance of applications, and elimination of the need to manage “full persistent” desktops.